philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 Private parts works almost exactly like I outlined in the naive solution, but it eliminates all of the boilerplate.
 It provides a straightforward way to access private properties, and it only adds a few extra characters of code.

-Any time you pass an object to the key function, it returns an object that is uniquely tied to the instance passed, and all properties of that object are safely stored behind a closure that prevents any code from touching it.
-It is only access with the key function, and the key function is only available to whatever scope you define it in.
+Any time you pass an object to the key function, it returns an object that is uniquely tied to the instance passed, and all properties of that object are safely stored inside a closure that prevents any code from touching it.
+It is only accessible with the key function, and the key function is only available to whatever scope you define it in.

 Furthermore, the object returned by the key function has the original instance as its prototype, so `_(this).somePublicMethod()` will work as well.
 This allows you to take full advantage of the dynamic `this` in JavaScript.

 ### What About Private Methods?

-The `scope` method can take an optional argument.
-If you pass an object to `scope` then instead of setting the prototype of the privacy object to the instance, it sets it to the passed object.

-This is very powerful.
-It allows you to define functions that are truly private yet still have full access to the `this` variable.

-In order to keep the prototype chain in tact, it's important that the private methods be defined on an object whose prototype is the constructors prototype.

-In case that was confusing, here's an full example that uses both private properties and private methods:

 ```javascript
 var Car = (function() {